kmehul/kmehul/README.md

 ## 🌟 About Me
 - 👀 Passionate about Data Engineering and Analysis, always seeking to uncover insights and drive innovation.
 - 🤔 Dedicated to empowering data-driven solutions in the digital age, transforming raw data into actionable intelligence.
-- 🎓 Recently earned a Master's degree in Information Systems from Northeastern University, equipping me with advanced technical skills and knowledge.
+- 🎓 Completed Master's degree in Information Systems from Northeastern University.
 - 🌱 Continuously expanding my expertise in Data Warehousing and Analysis to stay ahead in the field.
 - 📸 Avid landscape photography enthusiast, capturing the beauty of spontaneous, breathtaking moments in nature.